 Projects per year

 His primary field of research and teaching expertise is nineteenth century literature and culture, both American and Transatlantic.
-Frequently, his research is focused around the life and culture of the Mississippi River.
+Frequently, his interdisciplinary research is focused around the life and culture of the Mississippi River.
 His first book, River of Dreams: Imagining the Mississippi Before Mark Twain (Louisiana State University Press, 2007) was an interdisciplinary examination of the different roles played by the Mississippi in antebellum American culture.
 His second book, Southern Queen: New Orleans in the Nineteenth Century (Continuum, 2011), was an exploration of the life and culture of one of America's most fascinating cities during a crucible period in its history.
 His latest monograph, Deep Water: The Mississippi River in the Age of Mark Twain (LSUP: 2019), is the first book to provide a comprehensive narrative account of Twain's intimate and long-lasting creative engagement with the Mississippi.
 Deep Water also details the thriving cultural life of the river in this period, from roustabouts to canoeists, from books for boys to blues songs, and highlights a diverse collection of voices each telling their own story of the Mississippi and its place in American life.
 He is also the editor of a variety of collections and anthologies, detailed below, which range widely over American and British cultural history.

 He is a Senior Fellow of the Higher Education Academy.